Healthy Chocolate Peanut Butter Balls

 Frequently asked questions

-Technically, no. If you’re planning on enjoying your chocolate balls within a few days, then they can be stored in a sealed container at room temperature.
+Technically, no. If you’re planning to enjoy your chocolate balls within a few days, they can be stored in a sealed container at room temperature.
+I’d only be cautious if you’re in an excessively warm environment.

 Your chocolate peanut butter balls may be soft if there’s not enough flour to absorb the moisture from the peanut butter and sweetener.
 Try refrigerating the dough for 30 minutes, and if it’s still very soft, add more coconut flour.